Q: What is Tennessee Songwriters Week?

 Q: What is the schedule for performers in Tennessee Songwriters Week?

 A: Songwriters must perform in one qualifying round.
 Qualifying rounds will take place from Jan.
-29-Feb.
-11, 2023.
-Select songwriters from the official qualifying rounds will perform during one of the seven Tennessee Songwriters Week showcases in the following cities: Franklin, Gallatin, Memphis, Chattanooga, Knoxville, Gatlinburg and Johnson City.
-Finalists from the showcases (seven total, 1 from each showcase) will get a once-in-a-lifetime opportunity to share their original songs on the historic stage at The Bluebird Cafe in Nashville in March 2023.
-They also receive additional prizes, including a one-year membership to NSAI and commemorative Taylor guitar.
+21-Feb.
+13, 2024.
+Select songwriters from the official qualifying rounds will perform during one of the seven Tennessee Songwriters Week showcases in the following cities: Franklin, Portland, Memphis, Chattanooga, Knoxville, Gatlinburg and Johnson City.
+Finalists from the showcases (seven total, 1 from each showcase) will get a once-in-a-lifetime opportunity to share their original songs on the historic stage at The Bluebird Cafe in Nashville in March 2024.
+There will also be a first, second and third place prize amongst the seven finalists.
+Each of the seven finalists also receive additional prizes, including a one-year membership to NSAI and commemorative Taylor guitar.